-Tandem breastfeeding or tandem nursing refers to the practice of nursing two babies of different ages simultaneously.
-Although tandem breastfeeding may sound unusual to some, the practice becomes necessary if you have given birth to the second child while still breastfeeding the first one (1).
+Tandem breastfeeding is the practice of nursing two babies of different ages simultaneously.
+This practice is a personal choice of the nursing mother.
+It is often required if a woman gives birth to a second child while breastfeeding the previous child (1).

 Whether or not you wish to breastfeed two babies simultaneously is a matter of choice.
 While it may not be easy to breastfeed a toddler and a baby simultaneously, you can choose to do it if you are healthy and your doctor gives you the green signal.